Typing in Yiddish on a Mac

 • Since Yiddish has no capital letters, this keyboard allows you to select Caps Lock for quick access to a full US English keyboard.
 This is especially useful if your Mac logs you off while you’re still in Yiddish mode, and you need to type in your password in English.
 (And if you select Shift while Caps Lock is enabled, you can type capital letters in English.)

-• Letter combinations like דזש and זש are now easier to type, if you choose.
+• Letter combinations like דזש and זש are easier to type, if you choose.

-• The hyphen symbol two spaces to the left of Backspace/Delete is the hyphen (makef) preferred by the YIVO.
+• The hyphen symbol two spaces to the left of Backspace/Delete is the hyphen (makef) preferred by YIVO.
 Earlier keyboards had this symbol hidden elsewhere.

 If you happen to use this keyboard to type in Hebrew or other Yiddish orthographies (not recommended, but workable), you will likely need to hit backspace in order to remove diacritics from certain letters.
 But bear in mind how you can access the following characters:

-• P is פ (fey/pey without any diacritic); B is בּ (beys with dogesh); Alt+x = כֿ (khof with rofe); Alt+t = תֿ (sof with rofe); Alt+= is ⸗ (double oblique hyphen used in some Yiddish publications); Alt+' is ′ (Unicode prime); Alt+" is ″ (Unicode double prime); Alt+\ is ׳ (geresh; the angled chupchik, or abbreviation symbol); Alt+| is ״ (gershayim; the angled acronym symbol); Alt+: is ” (a variant of the Yiddish close-quotation mark that you will likely never use).
+• P is פ (fey/pey without any diacritic); B is בּ (beys with dogesh); Option+x = כֿ (khof with rofe); Option+t = תֿ (sof with rofe); Option+\ is ׳ (geresh; the angled chupchik, or abbreviation symbol); Option+| is ״ (gershayim; the angled acronym symbol); Option+= is ⸗ (double oblique hyphen used in some Yiddish publications); Option+' is ′ (Unicode prime); Option+" is ″ (Unicode double prime); Option+: is ” (a variant of the Yiddish close-quotation mark that you will likely never use).

 Note about Yiddish Klal Ligatur